MAURITIUS

 ISLAND IN THE SUN

-The Republic of Mauritius is a small island nation in the Indian Ocean about 2,000 kilometers (1,200 mi) off the southeast coast of the African Continent.
-The country includes the islands of Mauritius, Rodrigues, 560 kilometres (350 mi) east of the principal island, the islands of Angalega and Saint Brandon.
+The Republic of Mauritius is a small island nation in the Indian Ocean, located about 2,000 kilometres (1,200 miles) off the southeast coast of the African continent.
+The country consists of the islands of Mauritius, Rodrigues (560 kilometres east of the main island), Agalega and Saint Brandon, with a total land area of 2,040 km².
+Its capital city is Port Louis.
+Mauritius, Rodrigues and La Réunion (170 kilometres away) form part of the Mascarene Islands.